wp-plugins/wordpress-mobile-pack/readme.txt

 The Mobile Pack also uses a cache directory to improve performance, make sure the Web server has write permissions.
 The cache directory is, from the root of your WordPress install, in *wp-content/plugins/wordpress-mobile-pack/plugins/wpmp_transcoder/c*.

-Also the themes need write permissions and they are in *wp-content/themes*.
+Also, to complete the installation, the web server needs to have write permissions to the themes directory in *wp-content/themes*.

 The Pack comes with complete documentation in HTML format that you can read on your browser.
 Some of the most common permission issues are covered there.